armory/docs/content/en/ae/armory-agent/armory-agent-install/install-agent-service-helm/index.md

 ## {{% heading "prereq" %}}

+Ensure you have completed the following steps before you install the Agent using the Helm chart:

 1. You have [installed the Clouddriver plugin]({{< ref "install-agent-plugin" >}}).
 1. You are familiar with [Helm](https://helm.sh/) and have installed v3.6.3+.